 Several strategies maximize the impact of packaging and support ongoing recognition and sales.

-- Graphics and Proprietary Artwork – Image is everything to online sellers, because face to face contact is absent.
+- Graphics and Proprietary Artwork – Image is everything to online sellers because face-to-face contact is absent.
 To help bridge understanding between buyers and sellers, contract packagers find ways to incorporate recognizable features into various forms of packaging.

-- Technology – Interactive technology is now commonly found on packaging.
+- Technology – Interactive technology is now commonly found on the packaging.
 Scannable features enable shoppers to expand their understanding of products using their smartphones – before making a purchase.

 - Organic and Green Trends – For producers committed to sustainable practices and green solutions, responsible packaging choices reflect shared values with customers.